VioletsOleander/vault-vanilla/logs/Personal Log.md

 ### Week 3
 \[Paper\]
 - [[FlashAttention Fast and Memory-Efficient Exact Attention with IO-Awareness-2022-NeruIPS|2022-NeurIPS-FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness]]: Sec3.1-Sec5
+    Sec3.1-IO Analysis
-    Sec3.1-IO Analysis: The IO complexity of FlashAttention is $\Theta(N^2d^2M^{-1})$ while the IO compexity of the standard attention computation is $\Theta (Nd + N^2)$.
+        The IO complexity of FlashAttention is $\Theta(N^2d^2M^{-1})$ while the IO complexity of the standard attention computation is $\Theta (Nd + N^2)$.
 The main difference is in $M$ and $N^2$.
-Standard attention computation does not use SRAM at all, all memory accesses are global memory access, in which the process of fetching "weight matrix" $P\in \mathbb R^{N\times N}$ contributes most of the IO complesity.
+Standard attention computation does not use SRAM at all, all memory accesses are global memory access, in which the process of fetching "weight matrix" $P\in \mathbb R^{N\times N}$ contributes most of the IO complexity.
 FlashAttention utilized SRAM, and do not store "weight matrix" into DRAM, but keep a block of it on chip the entire time, thus effectively reduced the IO complexity.
+    Sec3.2-Block sparse Flash-Attention
-    Sec3.2-Block sparse Flash-Attention: The main difference between FlashAttention is that the range of "attention" is restricted, thereby the computation and memory accesses is reduced by skipping the masked entries.
+        The main difference between FlashAttention is that the range of "attention" is restricted, thereby the computation and memory accesses is reduced by skipping the masked entries.
+    Sec4-Experiments
-    Sec4-Experiments: FlashAttention trains faster; FlashAttention trains more memory-efficient (linear), thus allowing longer context window in training.
+        FlashAttention trains faster; FlashAttention trains more memory-efficient (linear), thus allowing longer context window in training.
 The reason for that is FlashAttention do not compute the entire "weight matrix" $P\in \mathbb R^{N\times N}$ one time, but do a two level loop, compute one row of $P$ each time.
 The FLOP is actually increased, but the memory usage is restricted to $O (N)$ instead of $O (N^2)$ and the additional computation time brought by the increased FLOP is eliminated by the time reduced by less DRAM accesses.
 - [[Spatial Interaction and the Statistical Analysis of Lattice Systems-1974|1974-Spatial Interaction and the Statistical Analysis of Lattice Systems]]: Sec0-Sec2
+    Sec0-Summary
-    Sec0-Summary: This paper proposed an alternative proof of HC theorem, thereby reinforcing the importance of conditional probability models over joint probability models for modeling spatial interaction.
+        This paper proposed an alternative proof of HC theorem, thereby reinforcing the importance of conditional probability models over joint probability models for modeling spatial interaction.
+    Sec1-Sec2
-    Sec1-Sec2: For positive distribution, conditional probability can be used to deduce the overall joint probability.
+        For positive distribution, conditional probability can be used to deduce the overall joint probability.
 This is made possible by HC theorem.

 \[Book\]
-- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.3.1-CH4.4.2 CH4.3.1-CH4.4.2: Markov network encodes three types of independence: pairwise independence, local independence (Markov blanket), global independence (d-seperation).
+- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.3.1-CH4.4.2 CH4.3.1-CH4.4.2: Markov network encodes three types of independence: pairwise independence, local independence (Markov blanket), global independence (d-separation).
 For positive distribution, they are equivalent.
 For non-positive distribution (those with deterministic relationships), they are not equivalent.
 This is because the semantics of Markov network is not enough to convey deterministic relationships.
 By HC theorem, $P$ factorizes over Markov network $\mathcal H$ is equivalent to $P$ satisfies the three types of independence encoded by $\mathcal H$.
 - [[面向计算机科学的组合数学]]: CH3-CH3.3
-    母函数：使用幂级数表示数列（数列由幂级数的系数构造）
+    CH3-母函数
+        使用幂级数表示数列（数列由幂级数的系数构造）
 - [[A Tour of C++]]: CH6

 \[Doc\]
 - [[Pytorch 2.x]]: CH0
     CH0-General Introduction: `torch.compile` : TorchDynamo --> FX Graph in Torch IR --> AOTAutograd --> FX graph in Aten/Prims IR --> TorchInductor --> Triton code/OpenMP code...
 - [[doc-notes/triton/Getting Started|Triton: Tutorials]]: Vector Addition, Fused Softmax
     Triton is basically simplified CUDA in python, the general idea about parallel computing is similar.
-The most advantageous perspective about Triton is that it encapasulates all the compilcated memory address mapping work into a single api `tl.load` .
+The most advantageous perspective about Triton is that it encapsulates all the complicated memory address mapping work into a single api `tl.load` .
 Memory address mapping work is the most difficult part of writing CUDA code.

 ### Week 4
 \[Paper\]
 - [[FlashAttention Fast and Memory-Efficient Exact Attention with IO-Awareness-2022-NeruIPS|2022-NeurIPS-FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness]]: SecA-SecE
     SecA-Related Work
+    SecB-Algorithm Details
-    SecB-Algorithm Details: Memory-efficient forward/backward pass: using for-loop to avoid storing $O(N^2)$ intermediate matrix; FlashAttention backward pass: In implementation, the backward algorithm of FlashAttention is actually simpler than the forward algorithm, because it's just about tiled matrix multiplication without bothering softmax rescaling
+        Memory-efficient forward/backward pass: using for-loop to avoid storing $O(N^2)$ intermediate matrix; FlashAttention backward pass: In implementation, the backward algorithm of FlashAttention is actually simpler than the forward algorithm, because it's just about tiled matrix multiplication without bothering softmax rescaling
+    SecC-Proofs
-    SecC-Proofs: just counting, nothing special
+        just counting, nothing special
+    SecE-Extension Details
-    SecE-Extension Details: block-sparse implementation is just skipping masked block, nothing special SecF-Full Experimental Results
+        block-sparse implementation is just skipping masked block, nothing special SecF-Full Experimental Results
 - [[Spatial Interaction and the Statistical Analysis of Lattice Systems-1974|1974-Spatial Interaction and the Statistical Analysis of Lattice Systems]]: Sec3
-    Sec3-Markov Fields and the Harmmersly-Clifford Theorem: define ground state -> define Q function -> expand Q function -> proof the terms in Q function (G function) are only not null when their relating variables form a clique
+    Sec3-Markov Fields and the Hammersley-Clifford Theorem: define ground state -> define Q function -> expand Q function -> proof the terms in Q function (G function) are only not null when their relating variables form a clique

 \[Book\]
-- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.5 CH4.5-Bayesian Networks and Markov Networks: chordal graph can be represented by either sturcture without loss of information
+- [[Probabilistic Graphical Models-Principles and Techniques]]: CH4.5 CH4.5-Bayesian Networks and Markov Networks chordal graph can be represented by either structure without loss of information

 ## November
 ### Week 1